avaneev/a5hash/README.md

 Another observation, unrelated to the `UseSeed` biases, is a perfect correlation in the 63rd bits of both `Seed1` and `Seed2` after the initial multiplication.
-This correlation, which is related to the hash function's constants, reduces effective entropy of either state variable by 1 bit.
+This correlation, which is related to the hash function's constants, reduces effective entropy of either state variable by 1 bit relative to the theoretical entropy of perfectly random 64-bit numbers which is 64.
 While the significance of correlations in three other bits is debatable, accounting for them would reduce the entropy by only up to 3 bits.

 ## Blinding Multiplication